leto/mastering_dpow/README.md

 C++ and basic compiler knowledge.
 No prior knowledge of Hush is assumed, this work contains a basic introduction of Hush features.

-# High Level Overview of KMD DPoW
+# High Level Overview of Hush DPoW

+Delayed Proof-of-Work is a general concept and the Hush Developers have implemented a production system which implements the algorithm for HUSH and for any blockchains which want to pay HUSH for the service of double spend protection.

 DPoW sends blockhash data from your coin, to potentially another coin like HUSH, which is then sent to Bitcoin, providing a small coin with a small hashrate the security of BTC hashrate.
 This